SoonerScoop - OU Big in Nebraska

 OU Big in Nebraska

 Oklahoma's 2022 commitments in the class of 2023 is now entering the midseason of their years and are putting up one strong performance after another.
-And this week's commitments was led by a player making a huge impact on both sides of the ball but the MVP award went to an offensive lineman who led his team to a big-time win with a dominant ground game and even got in on the act on defense.
+And this week's commitments was led by a player making a huge impact on both sides of the ball and taking home this week's MVP in spite of several big plays being made by a number of Oklahoma commitments.

 The Skinny: Adebawore and North Kansas City got their second straight loss falling to Ft.
 Osage, 25-14.
 Adebawore did his part with four solo tackles including three tackles for loss on the night.